Skip to content

 CLI

-The SkyState CLI (@skystate/cli) is the primary tool for pushing configs, managing projects, and authenticating from the terminal.
+The SkyState CLI (sky) is the primary tool for pushing public state, managing projects, and authenticating from the terminal.
+Use public state for application config, feature flags, public settings, and client-visible catalog or inventory values.

 Requirements